shahanakattil/ai-in-a-day/05-metrics-advisor/05-metrics-advisor-new.md

    ![](./media/metrics-browse.png)

-When you first view a metric's details, you can load a time series by letting Metrics Advisor choose one for you, or by specifying values to be included for each dimension.
+When you first view a metric's details, you can load a time series by letting Metrics Advisor choose one for you or by specifying values to be included for each dimension.

-3. You can also select time ranges, and change the layout of the page (1)
+3. You can also select time ranges and change the layout of the page (1)

 4. You can select the **Incidents** tab to view anomalies (2).